pisv/handly/CONTRIBUTING.md

 The build is based on Maven and Tycho and is easy to run on a local machine:

- 1. Make sure you have JDK 8 and Maven 3 installed.
+ 1. Make sure you have Java SE 8 and Maven 3.5 (or later) installed.
  Both should be on the path.

  2. Clone the Handly Git repository and pick the desired branch.